panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

   ![TypeScript function type](./images/typescript-function-type-5.png)
 </ImgShadow>

-First, of course, you can assign the function to a variable:
+The first thing you can do, of course, is to assign the function to a variable:
 ```typescript
 type Sum = (a: number, b: number) => number